metio/terraform-provider-k8s/docs/resources/kiali_io_kiali_v1alpha1.md

 - `in_cluster_url` (String) Set URL for in-cluster access, which enables further integration between Kiali and Jaeger.
 When not provided, Kiali will only show external links using the 'url' setting.
 Note: Jaeger v1.20+ has separated ports for GRPC(16685) and HTTP(16686) requests.
 Make sure you use the appropriate port according to the 'use_grpc' value.
 Example: http://tracing.istio-system:16685
 - `is_core` (Boolean) Used in the Components health feature.
 When true, the unhealthy scenarios will be raised as errors.
 Otherwise, they will be raised as a warning.
 - `namespace_selector` (Boolean) Kiali use this boolean to find traces with a namespace selector : service.namespace.
-- `query_scope` (Map of String) A set of tagKey/tagValue settings applied to every Jaeger query.
+- `query_scope` (Dynamic) A set of tagKey/tagValue settings applied to every Jaeger query.
 Used to narrow unified traces to only those scoped to the Kiali instance.
 - `url` (String) The external URL that will be used to generate links to Jaeger.
 It must be accessible to clients external to the cluster (e.g: a browser) in order to generate valid links.
 If the tracing service is deployed with a QUERY_BASE_PATH set, set this URL like https://<hostname>/<QUERY_BASE_PATH>.
 For example, https://tracing-service:8080/jaeger
 - `use_grpc` (Boolean) Set to true in order to enable GRPC connections between Kiali and Jaeger which will speed up the queries.
 In some setups you might not be able to use GRPC (e.g. if Jaeger is behind some reverse proxy that doesn't support it).
 If not specified, this will defalt to 'false' if deployed within a Maistra/OSSM+OpenShift environment, 'true' otherwise.
 - `whitelist_istio_system` (List of String) Kiali will get the traces of these services found in the Istio control plane namespace.